 MyTimetable allows you to integrate your timetable with your calendar apps such as Outlook, Google Calendar, Apple Calendar and other calendar apps on your smartphone.
 Any timetable changes will be automatically synced with your calendar.
 If you wish, you can also receive an email notification of the change.
 You can turn notifications on in ‘Settings’ (after login).

 For more information, watch the video or go the the 'help-page' in MyTimetable.
 Please note: Joint Degree students Leiden/Delft have to merge their two different timetables into one.
 This video explains how to do this.

 The final course grade will be determined from

 Project report (30%)

-can also be found on the Leiden University Brightspace site: Brightspace
+All materials (this syllabus, problem assignments, background material) can be found on the Leiden University Brightspace site: Brightspace

 Enrollment is through MyStudyMap.
 Registration for the spring semester opens in December.
 Please see this page for more information.

 Please note that it is compulsory to both preregister and confirm your participation for every exam and retake.
 Not being registered for a course means that you are not allowed to participate in the final exam of the course.
 Confirming your exam participation is possible until ten days before the exam.